lyndsherb/lyndsdotdev/posts/2023-11-08-design-tokens.md

 {% endraw %}
 </pre>

-And with that, not only do I have the same colours everywhere, I can update one variable in one place and it changes sitewide!
+With that, not only do I have the same colours everywhere, I can update one variable in one place and it changes sitewide!

-For this project, this setup is great; my theme definitions are in one place for me to change, add to and remove as I will.
-I believe Tailwind already does something very similar, though.
-Tailwind is definitely on my list of things to investigate in the future, so look forward to seeing a post about that!
+This setup is great for this project.
+I believe Tailwind does something very similar however.
+I do aim to investigate Tailwind in the future, so look forward to seeing a Tailwind post in the future!

 Design tokens are something I've wanted to use for a while, and where better to start on my own project?
 I've been wanting to try them ever since attending a talk at <a href="https://frontendnorth.com/" target="_blank" rel="noopener noreferrer">Frontend North</a> a few years ago.

 The concept of design tokens really fired my imagination - I wanted to start using them as soon as possible in projects because it could really help our designers and developers work more smoothly together.

-We use (S)CSS variables in our styles, of course - but currently it's a very manual process of picking the variable from the design document and adding it manually.
-If we could automate that process even slightly, that'd really help!
+At present we use variables in our styles - currently it's a very manual process where we pick the variables from the design document and adding it manually.
+If we could automate that process even slightly with design tokens, that'd really help!

 Anyway, I think that's all for now - thank you for reading and see you again soon!